g7eternal/wtd-forsen-pack/README.md

     ![defualt clips and forsen clips](https://user-images.githubusercontent.com/18620902/116491289-973a0200-a8aa-11eb-9475-16b2a87b2b55.gif)

-    b. **If you want to play the the forsen pack only** create a new folder to backup the original movie clips and move the forsen pack files into the _StreamingAssets_ folder
+    b. **If you want to play the the forsen pack only**, create a new folder to backup the original movie clips and move the forsen pack files into the _StreamingAssets_ folder

     ![forsen clips only](https://user-images.githubusercontent.com/18620902/116491700-8b027480-a8ab-11eb-9c9e-89aeea4a9d90.gif)